 Cooper created and directed Bel-Air, reinterpreting the original NBC sitcom into a drama indicative of current events—and a new decade where Hollywood has a penchant for “giving everything a ‘dark’ and ‘gritty’ backstory.”
 The result is a little less light comedy and a lot more intensity.
 But at its heart, there’s still the core of what made The Fresh Prince of Bel-Air so beloved and relevant: themes of love, family ties, and the journey of self-discovery.

 The series will take the main story beats of the original show and expand them into a one hour story, giving fans a deeper and more complicated look at Will’s life.
 Cooper will co-write the script for Bel-Air, as well as direct.
 Chris Collins (The Man in the High Castle, The Wire) will act as showrunner and executive producer.
 Will and Jada Pinkett Smith’s Westbrook Studios will produce.

-Bel-Air will air on Peacock.
+Bel-Air will air on Peacock on February 13, 2022 with its first three episodes and a weekly release schedule in the following weeks.
 The series cast its lead, Will, at the end of August.
 Variety reports newcomer Jabari Banks has landed the role.
 The actor currently lives in West Philadelphia, just like Will.
 And Will Smith himself told Banks the news.